 When called upon to help 12 children from Haiti who were removed from their homeland in the face of a disaster, we did so.
 These children were not freed for adoption and were in Pittsburgh without proper authority.
 Nonetheless, HFI stepped up to take them in until the government could sort out their legal status.

 We believe the children fleeing Central America are involved in a disaster not of their own making and are in need of care.
 We are inspired by our faith to respond to this crisis and welcome these children as they are among the most vulnerable in the world as they make this dangerous journey to the US.

-We have agreed to take in the most vulnerable, the very young children under the age of 12, who make up about 20% of the migrating children.
-Many of these children are fleeing violent situations and have endured a long and perilous journey.
+We have agreed to take in the most vulnerable, the very young children under the age of 12 who make up about 20% of the migrating children.
+Many of these children are fleeing violent situations and have endured a long and dangerous journey.
 We will provide the children with food, clothing, housing, education, counseling, and recreation.
 Most of the children will be with us about 30 – 40 days while waiting for reunification with their parents or relatives.

 The children will attend classes on the campus in a building that is separate from the new high school.

 On occasion, the children may attend activities in the community with supervision by staff members.
 HFI has its own swimming pool, play fields, gymnasium, and tennis court.